The EOP Admission Process

 To apply for Educational Opportunity Program (EOP) admission to SUNY Plattsburgh, candidates should complete the following process:

-Prospective freshmen and transfer students who wish to apply for EOP admission may do so using either the:
+First-year and transfer students who wish to apply for EOP admission may use either the SUNY Application or the Common Application.

 Be sure to check the box for the Educational Opportunity Program (EOP).
 On the Common Application, you will select the EOP box on SUNY Plattsburgh’s Supplement to the Common Application.